Advanced search

 4.3 Contraindications

-Use is contra-indicated in herpes simplex and other viral diseases of the cornea and conjunctiva, fungal disease, ocular tuberculosis, untreated purulent infections and hypersensitivity to any component of the preparation.
+• Eye infections not controlled by appropriate anti-infectious treatment, such as: herpes simplex and other viral diseases of the cornea and conjunctiva, ocular fungal disease, ocular bacterial infections, ocular tuberculosis, untreated purulent infections.

 4.4 Special warnings and precautions for use